ummzaina/Catering-for-Diets/README.md

-This database has been created for a Catering service for specialized diets.
+This database has been created for a Catering service for specialized diets aspart of a project for a course.

 A few factors to note are below.